 This fellowship prepares you for a career in a major academic center, community or hospital blood bank or as a research investigator in transfusion medicine.

-The Transfusion Medicine Fellowship began in 1973.
-Since that time, 37 trainees have completed their fellowship training in our program.
+The Transfusion Medicine Fellowship at Mayo Clinic began in 1973.
+Since that time, more than 45 fellows have completed the fellowship.